 Ultrafast broadband generally refers to a range of download speeds, operating somewhere between 300Mbps and– 1,000Mbps.
 It’s faster than superfast broadband, but not as quick as the speeds you might expect from an FTTP connection (see below).

-This popular family package gives a fibre internet solution with speeds of up to 108Mbps.
-Perfect for busy households using five5 to – nine9 devices for streaming, browsing and gaming.
+This popular family package gives a fibre internet solution with speeds of up to 132Mbps.
+M125 Fibre Broadband is perfect for busy households using five to nine devices for streaming, browsing and gaming.

-A strong broadband option for streaming HD content, downloading massive games and keeping smart speakers constantly connected, with an average speed of 213Mbpsrecommended for up to ten connected devices..
+A strong broadband option for streaming HD content, downloading massive games and keeping smart speakers constantly connected, with an average speed of 264Mbps recommended for up to ten connected devices..